sc3260s16/openmp/README.md

 **2. parallel-for**

 - Are variables declared inside of a parallel region defined as private or shared?
 - Run your code with eight threads.
-How is the array split up across the threads?
+How is the array split up across the threads (see hint below)?
 Is this behavior consistent for multiple instances of the program?
 - Try changing the thread scheduling from *dynamic* to *static* - how is the array split up across threads now?
 Now try with the *guided* option (you will need to increase the loop size by an order of magnitude to see this difference clearly).

 Something like: